bytewax/bytewax/docs/examples/crypto-sockets.md

 ### Inputs & Outputs

 We are going to eventually create a cluster of dataflows where we could have multiple currency pairs running in parallel on different workers.
 In order to follow this approach, we will use the [`spawn_cluster`](https://docs.bytewax.io/apidocs#bytewax.spawn_cluster) method of kicking off our dataflow.
-To start, we will build a websocket input function that will we use the coinbase pro websocket url (`wss://ws-feed.pro.coinbase.com`) and the Python websocket library to create a connection.
+To start, we will build a websocket input function that will use the coinbase pro websocket url (`wss://ws-feed.pro.coinbase.com`) and the Python websocket library to create a connection.
 Once connected we can send a message to the websocket subscribing to product_ids (pairs of currencies - USD-BTC for this example) and channels (level2 order book data).
 Finally since we know there will be some sort of acknowledgement message we can grab that with `ws.recv()` and print it out.
+In this example we are assuming we receive our data in order and we are going to assign a monotonically increasing epoch to each new message we receive.
+In Bytewax, an epoch is assigned to data and then Bytewax is instructed move that data through the dataflow as far as possible with the `Emit` method.
+At some point, we would consider that epoch complete if there was not any additional data to be received.
+At that point we would instruct Bytewax to advance to the next epoch with `AdvanceTo` and would lead to completion of the dataflow process for that epoch.
+This allows for flexibility so you could span an epoch over a time window and complete the processing at the end of the window.
+For more details on how this works, check the [epoch documentation](https://docs.bytewax.io/getting-started/epochs).

 ```python doctest:SKIP
 from websocket import create_connection